-- Agent-based architectures: These are the most commonly used architectures for AAL applications owing to its flexibility, autonomy, adaptability, better response and service continuity due to its distributed nature .
-Some examples of health care frameworks that relies on a distributed agent architecture are [45], [21].
-However, the agent based architectures also have some drawbacks (i) Restricted communication protocols for agent communication and the delay overhead in taking a collective decision and (ii) maintaining the consistency of the framework . - Cloud-based AAL solutions: AAL solutions that leverage the potential of cloud computing for context modeling, intelligent decision making and use it as a data storeAlthough cloud based solutions are scalable, cost-effective, reusable, adaptable, and extendable, the sole processing with cloud cannot guarantee strict hard real-time properties and the system fails completely in the absence of Internet. - IoT architectures: IoT technology is now getting widely getting utilized in the filed of AAL owing to its technological advancements.
-The IoT concept of communication between smart objects and people and people are widely exploited in the field of AAL, thereby providing connectivity, context-awareness and adaptivity.
-There are also approaches to integrate the autonomous behavior of agent-based systems with IoT technology [27,36].
-Although AAL systems based on IoT offer high flexibility, adaptability, the system depends only on the availability of the Internet for operation; which can lead to a complete failure of such systems in places where Internet connectivity is meager.
-Our architecture follows the design paradigms of Cloud-based AAL solutions, where the cloud is utilized for intelligent, context-aware decision making and as a data store, and is also augmented with local processing schemes to guarantee real-time properties.
-In many situations, cloud services cannot guarantee hard-real time properties and hence we adopted a local processing scheme as well in our model, and the cloud is a back-up which activates only when the primary has failed.
+- Agent-based architectures: These are the most commonly used architectures for AAL applications, based of their flexibility, autonomy, adaptability, better response, and service continuity due to their distributed nature.
+Some examples of health-care frameworks that rely on a distributed agent architecture are described in the literature [34,40].
+However, the agent-based architectures have some drawbacks: (i) restricted communication protocols for agent communication and the delay overhead in taking a collective decision; and (ii) maintaining the consistency. - Cloud-based AAL solutions: This category includes AAL solutions that leverage the potential of cloud computing for context modeling, intelligent decision making, and data-storage usage.
+Our architecture follows the design paradigms of Cloud-based AAL solutions, where the cloud is utilized for intelligent, context-aware decision making, also as a data store, and it is also augmented with local processing schemes to guarantee real-time properties.
+In many situations, cloud services cannot guarantee hard-real time properties, the cloud being a backup that gets activated only when the primary one has failed.

 The formal assurance of AAL systems has been the focus of some related research in the recent years.
-Parente et al. provide a list of various formal methods that can be used for AAL systems [42].
-In another interesting work, Rodrigues et al. [44] perform a dependability analysis of AAL architectures using UML and PRISM.
-Other interesting research work uses temporal reasoning [15,39] and Markov Decision Processes to formally verify the reliability of AAL systems [38].
-Although these approaches target the formal analysis of AAL systems, most of the above work addresses only simple scenarios and are not used to analyze complex behaviors resulting from integrating critical AAL functions (e.g. fire and fall), as well as their decision making.
-In addition, these approaches do not aim to develop an overall framework for the verification of AAL systems, starting from an integrated architectural design, their design specifications, followed by a verification strategy, as proposed in this paper.
+Parente et al. provide a list of various formal methods that can be used for AAL systems [41].
+In another interesting work, Rodrigues et al. [4] performed a dependability analysis of AAL architectures using UML and PRISM.
+Other interesting research work uses temporal reasoning [3,42] and Markov Decision Processes to formally verify the reliability of AAL systems [43].
+Although these approaches target the formal analysis of AAL systems, most of the above work addresses only simple scenarios, and are not used to analyze complex behaviors resulting from integrating critical AAL functions (e.g., fire and fall), as well as their decision making.
+In addition, these approaches do not aim to develop an overall framework for the verification of AAL systems, starting from an integrated architectural design followed by a verification strategy, as proposed in this paper.